-Catherine H. Hausman is a visiting scholar of the Kleinman Center.
+Catherine Hausman was a visiting scholar of the Kleinman Center in 2018-2019.
 She is an assistant professor in the School of Public Policy at the University of Michigan and a faculty research fellow at the National Bureau of Economics Research.
 Her work focuses on environmental and energy economics.
 Her research has appeared in the American Economic Journal: Applied Economics, the American Economic Journal: Economic Policy, and the Brookings Papers on Economic Activity.
 Recent projects have looked at the economic and environmental impacts of shale gas; the market impacts of nuclear power plant closures; and the effects of electricity market deregulation on nuclear power safety.
 Prior to her graduate studies, Hausman studied in Peru under a Fulbright grant.
 She has taught statistics, a policy seminar on energy and the environment, and a course on government regulation of industry and the environment.

 She holds a B.A. from the University of Minnesota and a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley.